Deadline: 15th of April, 2025

 I grew up in an era when computing was fairly democratic.

 A kid in a poor, post-communist country with a used 486 could pick up coding and create programs just like anyone with better means.
+Today, computing is becoming less accessible to the masses.
+AI and machine learning require expensive hardware and significant energy resources.

 Even top universities struggle to keep up, falling behind for-profit organizations.
 Students and researchers find it difficult to get GPU time for their projects.
 Talented kids interested in AI may never get the compute they need.